 You can grow your oranges or buy from organic farms to reduce adverse health effects.
 It’s also essential that you thoroughly wash the peels with hot water if you can to reduce the number of chemicals your pet may ingest.

-Unbeknown to most people, orange peels are nutrient-packed and a tasty snack for guinea pig pets.
+Orange peels are nutrient-packed and a tasty snack for guinea pig pets.
 Piggies love having something to chew on and keep them busy through the day-and orange peels can do just that.

 Find out more about food safety for your guinea pig: